- Railways A-I

 In a move to concentrate on its highly profitable and diversified marine division, the Algoma Central Corporation sold the railway to the Wisconsin Central Railroad in 1995.
 Wisconsin Central was in turn purchased by CN Rail (CN) in 2001.
 The ACR's freight operations were taken over by CN.

 Now back in Canadian hands, CN continues to operate the ACR as a separate entity focusing year round on tourist excursions in northern Ontario.
-Passenger rail service is still available from Sault Ste.
-Marie to Hearst.
 Packages and booking information can be found on the Agawa Canyon Tour Train website.